 We are very well supported by our local church community and members of the church visit the school to lead collective worship on a regular basis.
 Our local church, St Leonard’s, is located a short walk from the school and we are fortunate to hold special services there every term such as Harvest, Christmas, Easter and the end of year service in July.

 Every Friday we acknowledge and reward the children for achievements both in and out of school, promoting the ethos of the school that all children are valued and learning is celebrated.
-We also encourage our working groups, Eco Council, School Council, Sports Captains, Play Leaders, Digital Leaders, and Librarians to prepare and lead our Collective Worships so that they have ownership and real feeling of value.
-Parents, family and friends are very welcome to attend these gatherings.
+We also encourage our school's pupil leadership groups, to prepare and lead our Collective Worships so that they have ownership and a real feeling of value.